borozcod/baller-stats/CONTRIBUTING.md

 If you think you might use some piece of logit twice, odds are you will.
 Just add it to the `functions.js` file found inside `/src`,  add an export statement at the beginning of it.
 You can take a look at some of the functions that are already in there.

 ## Your First Issue
 You got the app running now what.
 Pick an [issue](https://github.com/borozcod/baller-stats/issues "issue") and lets get to work.
 Make sure to assign the issue to yourself.
 Make a branch for that specific issue with your two initials and the issue number.
 Example `bo/issue-1`.
-Once you think your branch is ready to be merged, create a pull request and make sure to state `Fixes #1` with the issue number being your own.
+Once you think your branch is ready to be merged, create a pull request and make sure to add `Fixes #1` on the pull request description, with the issue number being your own.
 This is important since it will help us keep track of things and link issues with pull request.